 The flowers serve as a physical manifestation of each lost woman and drive home the enormous scale of the loss and how violence against women is prevalent and needs to be addressed worldwide.

-“When someone says 327 women were murder by men, that is just a number that one may or may not be able to imagine.
+“When someone says 327 women were murder by men, that is just an arbitrary number that one may or may not be able to imagine.
 I have built these cyanotype flowers as a representation of each woman.
-When one stands in a room with all these flowers, the overwhelming number of them has an impact when a life, a person, a woman is associated with each...In the U.S. the media haven’t adopted the usage of the term ‘femicide’ to describe gender based crimes against women.
+When one stands in a room with all these flowers, the overwhelming number of them has an impact when a life, a person, a woman is associated with each.
+In the U.S. the media haven’t adopted the usage of the term ‘femicide’ to describe gender based crimes against women every time it applies.
 If they did, it would become apparent how problematic these societal issues are in individual communities and how dire the need to address them is.”

 This installation is currently on view at Galerie Lucida, 18 Wallace Street, Red Bank, NJ